Substance Abuse Resources in Norwalk Drug Rehab, Alcohol Rehab & Detox

 Although alcohol-related fatalities have declined, opioid-related deaths in the state continue to rise.
 The 917 opioid-related deaths in 2016 were a substantial increase from the 729 deaths in 2015.
 Despite these staggering numbers, addiction is a problem with long-term solutions.
 If you or a loved one struggles with drug or alcohol misuse, you are not alone.
 Assistance and guidance are available at alcohol and drug rehabs to help you heal.

 Alcohol & Drug Rehab Centers in Norwalk, Connecticut

-While quitting drugs or alcohol cold turkey is an approach that may work for some, many people can’t simply stop abusing a substance on their own.
+While quitting drugs or alcohol cold turkey is an approach that may work for some, many people can’t simply stop misusing a substance on their own.
 Addiction is both a psychological and physical battle that many need professional help to overcome.
-A 2014 national survey conducted by the Substance Abuse and Mental Health Services Administration found that approximately 22.5 million Americans over the age of 12 require treatment for drug and alcohol abuse.
-The type of Norwalk drug rehab program that works best depends on the individual and the addiction.
+A 2014 national survey conducted by the Substance Abuse and Mental Health Services Administration found that approximately 22.5 million Americans over the age of 12 require treatment for drug and alcohol misuse.
+The type of drug rehab program that works best depends on the individual and the addiction.

 Norwalk Residential Treatment Programs

 Residential treatment programs take place in a hospital setting.
 Doctors and other medical professionals provide 24-hour care to those undergoing the detoxification and recovery process.
 Initially, patients may require medical assistance using prescribed medications to minimize withdrawal symptoms.
 They can then begin counseling to address any emotional or psychological issues that led to the substance use.

 Patients meet in groups or individually for counseling designed to help them learn coping mechanisms for handling cravings and triggers.
 Residential programs remove patients from their environments and may limit contact with friends and family.
 Inpatient drug rehabs are ideal for those with stressors at home that could affect recovery.
 Programs range in length from a few weeks to several months.